Escape to the Fantastical World of Neverwhere: A Book Review

 London Underground

 I liked this book overall.
-I liked it better than The Graveyard Book, the only other Neil Gaiman book I have read.
-The Graveyard Book was lovely, although a bit childish, whereas Neverwhere is a book that adults can love without discovering their inner child, if you get what I mean.
+It was better than The Graveyard Book, the only other Neil Gaiman book I have read.
+The Graveyard Book was lovely, although a bit childish, whereas Neverwhere is a book that adults can love without discovering their inner child if you get what I mean.

 So, the fantasy and the world-building are great.
 The two assassins, Croup and Vandemar, are excellent characters.
 The writing and the wit are great.